birdnet-team/ecopi-rtf/README.md

 gunicorn app:server --bind 0.0.0.0:8050 --workers 4
 ```

 The app will be available at `http://localhost:8050/`.
 You can specify the number of workers to run with the `--workers` flag based on the number of cores available on your machine.
 Make sure to set 'debug=False' in the app.py file before running the app in production.
+You also may have to set `SITE_ROOT` in the config when using URL forwarding in your domain.

 ## License